-Of course, if you’re just looking for some pictures to casually leave open on your soon to be fiance’s phone, don’t worry…there are plenty of engagement ring photos in this blog too.
+Of course, if you’re just looking for some pictures to casually leave open on your soon to be fiance’s phone, don’t worry…there are plenty of round halo engagement rings in Sydney.

 *Please note that most of the links of this page are affiliate links.
 This means if you click on a link and purchase, you will receive the same price, but I will receive a referral fee.
 This helps keep my blog free and allows me to share wedding planning tips with you.
 Thanks for your support!*

 Anyone could get totally overwhelmed searching for the perfect engagement ring when there are roughly 4 billion different styles available.
 From the engagement ring shapes to the actual settings, there’s also deciding the type or types of stones, band color, and plenty more.

 Personally, I am a *huge* fan of shopping for engagement rings with your soon to be fiance.
 The proposal and all that can still be a surprise, but you both should actually see what looks good on your hand and what doesn’t.